ericniebler/range-v3/doc/index.md

 ## Constrain Functions with Concepts

-The Range v3 library makes heavy use of concepts to constrain functions, control overloading, and check type constraints at compile-time.
+The Range-v3 library makes heavy use of concepts to constrain functions, control overloading, and check type constraints at compile-time.
 It achieves this with the help of a Concepts Lite emulation layer that works on any standard-conforming C++11 compiler.
 The library provides many useful concepts,